OcelotBabou/Quartz/content/2-The World/Regions/Locations/Virellos.md

 **Overview:**

-Virellos is the largest and southernmost of the Mist Islands, a towering landmass of dense forest and jagged cliffs that forms a natural curtain between the open seas and the heart of the Omich-Nisi archipelago.
+Virellos is the largest and southernmost of the Mist Islands, a towering landmass of dense forest and jagged cliffs that forms a natural curtain between the open seas and the heart of the [[Omich Nisi]] archipelago.
 It stands like a sentinel at the edge of the mists, absorbing the brunt of storms and deterring unwanted visitors with its harsh terrain and impenetrable canopy.

 **Description:**